ptiede/VIDA.jl/README.md

 ## Distributed scripts

-In the examples folder we have a complete script that shows how to use VIDA on a cluster to extract image features from multiple images at the same time.
+In the `example` folder we have a complete script that shows how to use VIDA on a cluster to extract image features from multiple images at the same time.
 Please see the [README](https://github.com/ptiede/VIDA.jl/tree/master/scripts) in the scripts folder for more information.

 # Citation